jownatan/hyper_slider/README.md

   child: HyperSlider(
     radius: 8,
     imageUrls: [
-      // Put your image URLs here
+      // Put your image urls here // Credits: https://www.flaticon.com and https://www.flaticon.com/authors/vectors-market
-      "https://cdn-icons-png.flaticon.com/128/742/742752.png",
+      // These images are not the sames as the ones in the pub.dev video "https://cdn-icons-png.flaticon.com/128/742/742752.png",
       "https://cdn-icons-png.flaticon.com/512/743/743219.png",
       "https://cdn-icons-png.flaticon.com/128/742/742774.png",